 As a ward council, as you help adoptive families and birth parents in your ward, I hope you remember that adoption truly is about love: love for the child and love for each other.
 We are all brothers and sisters in Christ and we have a stewardship to “rear children in love and righteousness.”
 We have a responsibility to care for each other and love each other.

-I hope you also remember that pregnancy is never a sin.
+I hope you also remember that pregnancy is not ,and never will be, a sin.
 Babies are always, always a miracle!

-In closing, I hope we may be all gain hope from one of my favorite statement by Elder Wirthlin:
+In closing, I hope we may all gain hope from one of my favorite statements by Elder Wirthlin:

 “The Lord compensates the faithful for every loss.
 That which is taken away from those who love the Lord will be added unto them in His own way.
 While it may not come at the time we desire, the faithful will know that every tear today will eventually be returned a hundredfold with tears of rejoicing and gratitude.”